 If you have an extra day in Chiang Mai, a day trip to Chiang Rai is well worth the time to see it's two most famous attractions, the White Temple [Foursquare, TripAdvisor] and the Black House [Foursquare, TripAdvisor].
 Both were created by famous Thai artists and are open year round to the public.
 Most tours from Chiang Mai will include both in their itinerary as well as a stop for lunch to enjoy the Lanna cuisine in Chiang Rai.
 If you hire a private tour or driver, from hotel or a website such as https://www.klook.com/, then you can go to one of the many restaurants along the Krok river to have a laid-back meal with a view.
 I enjoyed my lunch at Lulum Rimkok [Foursquare, TripAdvisor], and they had an English menu as well as an English-speaking manager when I went.

 Pai is a small town in the mountains a few hours west of Chiang Mai.
-This was hugely popular among backpackers for many years and as such has become mostly a tourist town, without many of the charms it must have once possessed.
-Even worse, the popularity of a recent Chinese movie featuring Pai and Chiang Mai has resulted in growing hordes of Chinese tours over the past few years, making it even less enjoyable as a holiday destination.
-While it has some pretty areas, and a variety of trekking and rafting options, overall I don't think it's worth the travel time from Chiang Mai unless you want a stopover on the way to Mae Hong Son.
+This was hugely popular among backpackers for many years and as such has become mostly a tourist town, without many of the charms it must have once possessed as a small rural Thai town.
+Even worse, the popularity of a recent Chinese movie featuring Pai and Chiang Mai has resulted in growing hordes of Chinese tours over the past few years, making it even less enjoyable as a holiday destination when you want to enjoy nature and a slower life.
+While there are many pretty natural areas surrounding the town, and a variety of trekking and rafting options, overall I don't think it's worth the long drive from Chiang Mai unless you want a stopover on the way to Mae Hong Son.